DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 Links to IEEE papers on the icons above will be available soon!

-Check out a video of the smart watchdog in action: [Live Demo Video](/link)

 # Summary 👀

 In this paper we developed a novel, smarter watchdog paradigm for RISC-V processors capable of detecting control flow errors in real time.
 Inspired by how the human brain can perform complex computation both efficiently and reliably, we leverage Spiking Neural Networks (SNNs) as the critical decision-making element with the objective of realising a more dependable and hardware friendly watchdog architecture.